-redesigning the performance framework, and bespoke pieces of It helps to ensure that focus and funding follow priorities and that tangible improvements are made to how it provides services.
+redesigning the performance framework, and bespoke pieces of work on increasing productivity, prevention, investigation standards and better use of technology.
+The Force benefits manager is closely linked to the project to advise and oversee the identification and recording of benefits and drawbacks.
+Project 2025 uses an internship scheme.
+This will bring in 12 people to complete projects for the Force over the next 12 months at the cost of £30,000.
+It helps to ensure that focus and funding follow priorities and that tangible improvements are made to how it provides services.
 Suffolk Constabulary (Good) To increase understanding and management of overall performance Display screens show 12 months of rolling data gathered from numerous sources in a clear and detailed way, and specific datasets can be easily linked to.
 Other enhancements include working with partner organisations such as local authorities to better manage the collected data.
 Using the data visualisation software, the Force presents detailed data to its senior and operational leaders in a way that allows them to comprehensively understand demand, risks and opportunities.
-West Yorkshire Police (Outstanding) To operate efficiently, promote and use innovative business planning processes The Force has combined the development of its annual Force management statement (FMS) with its strategic assessment.
+West Yorkshire Police (Outstanding) To operate efficiently, promote and use innovative business planning processes management statement (FMS) with its strategic assessment.
 The The Force has carried out a pilot with the Home Office to examine the unit cost of policing.
 Early involvement in national projects places the Force at the forefront in terms of understanding its demand and the costs associated.